Drew Waters Preview, Player Props: Royals vs. Mariners

 Drew Waters At The Plate

-- Waters has six doubles, five triples, seven home runs and 19 walks while batting .233.
+- Waters is batting .235 with six doubles, five triples, eight home runs and 20 walks.

-- Waters has driven in a run in 18 games this season (26.9%), including five games with more than one RBI (7.5%).
-He has also driven home three or more of his team's runs in two contests.
+- Waters has had at least one RBI in 27.9% of his games this year (19 of 68), with two or more RBI five times (7.4%).
+He has also been responsible for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.